mildsunrise/university-4b-tfg/memory/sota.md

 #### Throttling

-Like every buffer with finite capacity, the writeback cache needs a mechanism to throttle tasks that dirty pages to prevent it from filling indefinitely.
+Like every buffer with finite capacity, the writeback cache needs a mechanism to throttle \ac{task}s that dirty pages to prevent it from filling indefinitely.

 The main user-facing parameter to control this throttling is the **dirty threshold**, which defines the maximum percentage[^percentage] of the *free memory* (see above) in the system that can ever hold dirty pages[^dirty-pages].
 Together with the **background dirty threshold** mentioned before, these define most of the throttling characteristics.